 Benefits: Paschtimottanasana relieves mild depression and stress, gives your shoulders a good stretch, and activates your kidneys.
+Since this is a seated forward fold, it stimulates the spine and calms the mind.
 The asana reduces headache and fatigue and cures insomnia and high blood pressure.
-It also increases the appetite and reduces obesity.
+It might even improve mental acuity.
+It also increases appetite and reduces obesity.

 To know more about the pose and how to do it, click here: Paschtimottanasana